AyeCode/userswp/readme.txt

 * Edit user in wp-admin does not display country input correctly - FIXED
 * Tools page added - ADDED
 * Major code refactoring - CHANGED
+* Class names renamed from Users_WP to UsersWP for better naming and consistency - CHANGED

 = 1.0.6 =
 * First release on WordPress.org - :)